 One thing to consider with the Roku (because, truthfully, it works pretty much like the Chromecast, and we’re going to spare you the torture of us repeating ourselves) is the cost.
-A Roku will run you more along the lines of $40 for your initial investment, but that is for the newest generation model.
-With the additional $5 investment, we determined that if we were going to call something the “best travel buddy,” we’d have to go with Chromecast.
+A Roku will run you more along the lines of $40 for your initial investment, but that is for the 4K model.

-However, none of that is to persuade you from one product to the other.
 Roku is a great device, especially if you’re an avid music junkie.
-Streaming music from a Roku is user-friendly, convenient, and allows you to tap into apps that offer free membership like Pandora.
+Streaming music from a Roku is user-friendly and convenient and allows you to tap into apps that offer free membership, like Pandora.
 For this feature alone, we think Roku may have the edge over the other devices if easy music streaming is a priority in your household.